Q\ What is the general purpose of the DIS internship program in Copenhagen?

 Q\ What about health insurance?

 The Danish national health insurance card, sundhedskort, also commonly known as the ‘yellow card’, will cover your basic health insurance in Denmark.

-More information about the Danish national health insurance can be found here.
+Information about the Danish national health insurance can be found here.
 Choose “Citizen in Denmark” and then choose “Health and Sickness.”

-In addition to the Danish national health insurance, DIS provides interns an additional benefit of a comprehensive health, accident, and liability insurance during your internship.
+In addition to the Danish national health insurance, DIS provides interns an additional benefit of comprehensive health, accident, and liability insurance during your internship.
 You are covered from your first day of work to the last day.
 Personal travels outside of Denmark are also included with the DIS insurance.
-If you are required to travel for work purposes such as Study Tours, DIS provides an additional work travel insurance.
+If you are required to travel for work purposes such as Study Tours, DIS provides additional work travel insurance.
 Find information about the conditions of the insurance here.

 Note that neither the Danish national health insurance nor the DIS health insurance cover medication, dental, optical, or treatments not given by a doctor or hospital (for example mental health or physical therapy).
 As a general rule in Denmark, medication is not reimbursed but is less expensive than in the U.S. An average dental check-up will cost you approximately 500 DKK, while filling a cavity can cost between 500-1200 DKK.

 Q\ What about vacation?